protocol/web3-dev-team/proposals/interactive-ecosystem-directory.md

 ## Project definition
 #### Brief plan of attack

-1. Research participants in outdated raster diagram to cull for known-invalid ones, add new ones from existing institutional knowledge, etc; consolidate into database
+1. Research participants in outdated raster diagram to cull known-invalid ones, add new ones from existing institutional knowledge, etc; consolidate into database (to be used as JSON data source)
 2. Survey all participants to ensure data is accurate and inclusion in directory is approved
 3. Spec out information architecture, use cases for "teaser view" vs full view, etc
 4. Spec out modularity needs so work can be forked for other purposes